• Insights

 While off-the-shelf solutions keep control in the hands of the vendors, custom software gives users complete control over setup and further evolution of features and processes, empowering them to create the solution that works perfectly for their most complex business needs.

 You saw a glimpse of our development expertise in our DaVinci story.
-Here’s another look—this time at how we helped a client drive business growth with a custom sales management system.
+Here's another example, this time of how we helped a client drive business growth with a custom sales management system.

-Our client ran a nationwide online marketplace that allowed his customers to sell their old electronic devices, and he wanted a way to automate most of his work, but there were two things stopping him:
+Our client ran a nationwide online marketplace that allowed his customers to sell their old electronic devices, and they wanted a way to automate most of their work, but there were two things stopping them:

-• We created a mechanism to detect prevent fraudulent activity.
+• we created a mechanism to detect and prevent fraudulent activity

-All of this made our client’s job easier—and it made his customers’ experience smoother, too.
+• all of this made our client's job easier and made their customers' experience smoother

 Thanks to Syberry's custom web apps, our client was able to scale up his business and spend less time on repetitive work.
-The business now sells more device models and attracts more clients than ever before, and we were thrilled to help him achieve his goals.
+The business now sells more device models and attracts more clients than ever before, and we were thrilled to help them achieve their goals.

 Contributor